 - a family history of suicide

-Vyvanse can slow growth in children, so your doctor will monitor your child’s development.
+Vyvanse can slow growth in children.
+If your child is taking this drug, your doctor will monitor your child’s development.

 An overdose of Vyvanse can be fatal.
+If you’ve taken multiple Vyvanse capsules, either by accident or on purpose, call 911 or go to the nearest emergency room.
 Signs and symptoms of overdose include:

 - panic, confusion, or hallucinations

 - irregular heart rhythm

 Vyvanse must be taken carefully to help prevent problems such as Vyvanse crash.
 If you have any questions about this problem or any other risks of taking Vyvanse, talk to your doctor.
 Your questions might include: